Sr. BSA Investigator

 Essential Duties & Responsibilities

-work relating to gaming records, activities as well as gaming
+relating to gaming records, activities as well as gaming patterns

-patterns of patrons to ascertain whether the activity meets
+of patrons to ascertain whether the activity meets regulatory and

-activity reporting.
-This will require the exercise of judgment
+reporting.
+This will require the exercise of judgment based on

-based on prior experience, training and education.
-Gathers,
+prior experience, training and education.
+Gathers, interprets, and

 assess records relating to criminal arrests, indictments,